BokangWAV/bokangWAV/README.md

 <h1 align="center">Hi 👋, I'm Bokang</h1>
 <h3 align="center">A passionate Computer Scientist, with interests in Machine Learning and Software Design, both frontend and backend.
-I am currently studying my final year in Computer Science at the University of The Witwatersrand</h3>
+I am in Computer Science Graduate from the University of The Witwatersrand</h3>

-- I'm currently working on a social media application using Flutter and Firebase.
-[Blogger](https://github.com/BokangWAV/Blooger.git)

-- 🌱 I’m currently learning **Flutter**

 - 👨‍💻 All of my projects are available at [https://github.com/BokangWAV](https://github.com/BokangWAV)